 How to choose the furniture colour that matches your office brand is difficult.
-Therefore, it’s essential to keep in mind how colour can influence mood and behaviour.
+Therefore, it’s essential to keep in mind multiple things, like how colour can influence mood and behaviour.
 Colours used in the workplace can have a profound effect on productivity, collaboration, and employee happiness.

 Specific industries will often use associated colour schemes to reflect their attitude to their business.
 Finance and law firms might use neutral or muted tones, and colours like grey or deep browns to project professionalism.
 While a creative agencies are more likely to use bright colours to display innovation and creativity.

 First impressions are critical!
 Even more so in business!
 Choosing the right colours to reflect your brand and create a cheerful, reassuring ambience, will ensure you get off on the right foot.
 Consider how you would like your customers to feel- confident, inspired, relaxed or entertained?

 Making good use of colour in the office workspace needn’t require an entire re-fit.
 Injecting some colour through the use of accent furniture, some fresh paint or artwork could be all that’s needed to add some pizazz.
 Moreover, it could help boost productivity.
-Different office areas can benefit from various colour schemes, so let’s take a closer look at that.
+Different office areas can benefit from various colour schemes, so let’s take a closer look at how to choose furniture colour.

 Use colours which tie in with your company branding and logo.
 Although if these are quite bold you can soften them to create a more welcoming impression.
 Choose reception desks and furniture accordingly.
 A stark white room is not only clinical and bland but can make your customers feel uncomfortable.
 If neutrals are still your colours of choice, add some colourful seating, rugs or artwork to enliven the space and make it welcoming.

 Shades of navy, forest green and charcoal are excellent choices for conveying an attitude of seriousness and sophistication, while still allowing your customers to feel at ease.